Faux Blue Bird Eggs and Nest

-YES!!!
-Spring has arrived in North Carolina and I want to dance and sing as I tiptoe through the tulips.
-Some of our bushes are blooming and I’ve been bringing cuttings inside.
-Now is the perfect time to start decorating for Easter!
-A nest of Blue Bird Eggs makes a beautiful centerpiece!
+Spring has arrived in North Carolina and I want to dance and sing and tiptoe through the tulips.
+Now that Valentine’s Day has come and gone, it is the perfect time to start decorating for Easter!
+A nest of Blue Speckled Bird Eggs makes a beautiful centerpiece!
 Mother Robin sure does create beautiful blue eggs, but we’d never think of disturbing those precious eggs.

 - Eggs (5-6)